2021

 Medica Reporting Ltd and Liverpool Hear…

-Concerns summary Critical aortic stent leaks were missed on CT scans due to the lack of 3D reconstruction.
+Concerns summary (AI summary) Critical aortic stent leaks were missed on CT scans due to the lack of 3D reconstruction.
 An external reporting service, Medica, has not committed to implementing this essential practice, leaving patients at risk.

 Charlotte Swift